 Another pro of structured notes is that they can be designed to offer an endless number of unique payout structures that are difficult for retail investors to replicate without buying and selling complicated option structures, which can be nearly impossible for a retail investor to execute without significant investment knowledge.

-Some (but not all), structured products offer capital protection, meaning you will not lose your initial principal invested.
-This is advantageous because investors can still earn higher returns than possible in a Certificate of Deposit, however, lower than what you could make with a principal at-risk note.
+Some (but not all) structured products offer capital protection, meaning you will not lose your initial principal investment.
+This is advantageous because investors can still earn higher returns than a Certificate of Deposit; however, it is lower than what you could make with a principal at-risk note.